spoonapps/docs/doc/quick_start/what_is_spoonium/quick_start.md

 ## How does it work?

-Without going too deeply into specifics, Spoonium containers are built on the **Spoon Virtual Machine** (SVM), a lightweight implementation of core operating system APIs, including the filesystem, registry, process, and threading subsystems.
+Spoonium containers are built on the **Spoon Virtual Machine** (SVM), a lightweight implementation of core operating system APIs, including the filesystem, registry, process, and threading subsystems.
 Applications executing within a container interact with a virtualized filesystem, registry, and process environment supplied by the SVM, rather than directly with the host machine.
+There are three main components to Spoonium:

 #### Images - Build component